neil7057/all-about-autism/README.md

 ### Landing Page
 * Landing page image
-    * This will be a sample image representing an aspect of the NC500 route and scenery.
+    * This will be
-    * On larger screen sizes there is an animated waving Saltire.
+    * A video from the National autistic society.
     * This will help to immediately show the user what the website is about.
     <br>
     <details><summary>Landing Page</summary>